jacevelasquez/payment-react/README.md

 ### `npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+This will automatically open the system in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.